knpuniversity/oauth2-client-bundle/README.md

     private function getFacebookClient()
     {
         return $this->clientRegistry
-            // "my_facebook_client" is whatever key you used when configuring this client ->getClient('facebook_main');
+            // "facebook_main" is the key used in config.yml
+            ->getClient('facebook_main');
     }